 Two semesters for a total of eight units of the same language is required.
-Students who have studied a language prior to entering Azusa Pacific University may opt to take an APU Modern Language Department placement test or a CLEP exam.
-Depending on the score of the placement test, students may have their proficiency validated and waive the requirement.
-If the CLEP test is chosen, an appropriate score will also grant units toward college graduation.
+Students who have studied a language prior to entering Azusa Pacific University may opt to take an APU Department of Modern Language placement test or a CLEP exam.
+Depending on